 We are what remain.
 We are not of what was forgotten, nor of what was lost.
 Recovered and refined, molded in formalism.
 We are the memories enriched; the daily use that destroyed our physical ability.

 From the hills we come.
-The Wine Country calls, from where we died.
+The North Country calls, from where we died.
 From ashes of ruin we find second life.